-This paper investigates the cause for the decline in the growth of productivity since the late 1960s in Japanese agriculture.
-For this objective, it investigates the effects of R&E expenditures on the extent and the direction of the bias of technological change in Japanese agriculture for the 1960-90 period based on the translog cost function framework.
+This paper investigates the cause for the decline in the growth of productivity in Japanese agriculture since the late 1960s.
+For this objective, it investigates the effects of R&E activities on the extent and the direction of the bias of technological change in Japanese agriculture for the period 1960-90 based on the translog cost function framework.
 Empirical results show that the cost-reducing effects of R&E measured in terms of the absolute value of the cost-R&E elasticity increased slightly from 0.194 in 1960 to 0.205 in 1965 and then decreased consistently to 0.110 in 1990.
-This finding is in general consistent with the finding of the decline or stagnation in agricultural productivity since the late 1960s.
-The bias of R&E was found to be toward labor, intermediate inputs, and other inputs saving, and machinery and land using.
+This finding is broadly consistent with the finding of the decline or slowdown in agricultural productivity since the late 1960s.
+The bias due to R&E was found to be toward labor, intermediate inputs, and other inputs saving on the one hand, and machinery and land using on the other.
 Labor-saving and machinery-using biases are consistent with the Hicksian induced innovation hypothesis.